TN 25 (04-18)

 NOTE: The logs must be in paper form, with entries made in ink only.
 Electronic logs (keying data onto a spreadsheet or other document on the computer) are not acceptable as the entries are susceptible to deletion or alteration.

 The logs must include the following information:

 name of the beneficiary,

-type of remittance (returned Treasury check, endorsed Treasury check, personal check, or money order).
+type of remittance (returned (unendorsed) Treasury check, endorsed Treasury check, personal check, or money order),

-Establish a log in the mailroom for all remittances.
-When the mailroom receives a remittance, the remittance must be controlled in the log until the point that non-mailroom personnel determine that the remittance should be stamped “Not Negotiable” or “For Deposit Only, SSA” or “For Deposit Only, CMS.”
+The FO mailroom maintains a separate log for all remittances.
+When the mailroom receives a remittance, the mailroom employee must control the remittance in the log until the point that non-mailroom personnel determine that the remittance should be stamped “Not Negotiable” or “For Deposit Only, SSA” or “For Deposit Only, CMS.”

-Establish a reception area log to control all potential remittances not rendered nonnegotiable at the point they are introduced into the FO.
-While the mailroom log only includes actual remittances received in the mailroom, the reception area log includes all potential remittances of which the receptionist is made aware.
-For example, if a beneficiary states that he/she has gone back to work and wishes to return a check, the receptionist should enter the information on the log.
+For Example: If a beneficiary states that, he or she has gone back to work and wishes to return a check, the receptionist should enter the information on the log.
 The interviewer may determine that the beneficiary is due the check and not accept the remittance.

-The remittance logs maintained in the mailroom and reception area are both intended to establish control over remittances that enter the FO and are not rendered nonnegotiable at the initial point of contact.
+The intent of the remittance logs maintained in the mailroom and reception area are to establish control over remittances that enter the FO.